Chapter 6 : Dark + Magic = Malfoy

 “I’ve never seen her so upset.”

 Drew sighed a deep sigh and ran a frustrated hand through his hair.
-He picked up the potions book and began reading the instructions.
+He picked up the Potions book and began reading the instructions.
+Every time Narcissa had approached him about it over the past few weeks, he had avoided talking about it.

-“It’s not that I didn’t want to tell her, Cissy,” Drew spoke, agitated, as he added ashwinder eggs into the cauldron.
+“It’s not that I didn’t want to tell her,” Drew spoke, agitated as he added ashwinder eggs into the cauldron.
 “It’s just a part of myself that I’m not proud of and I didn’t want her knowing.”

 “Did you tell her that?”